Earthquakes in Western Australia

 Earthquakes have occurred in Western Australia (WA) on a regular basis throughout its geological history.

 In 1849, the first earthquake following European settlement in WA was recorded.
 "On Saturday last, about a quarter past four o'clock a.m., several inhabitants of Perth were awoke by what they conceived to be a slight shock of an earthquake."

 The largest earthquake affecting Western Australia in modern times was an offshore earthquake in 2019, occurring 202 km west of Broome at a magnitude of 6.6 causing minor damage in the town itself.
 The strongest earthquake with its epicentre on land is the magnitude 6.5 Meckering earthquake of 1968, which caused injuries to at least 17 people and extensive property damage; it was the best-known earthquake in Western Australia the late twentieth century.
 The previous largest earthquake documented occurred in 1941, at Meeberrie, in the Murchison region.
 Like many earthquakes it remained little known, due to its lack of impact on urban areas.
-Initially reported at magnitude 7.2 – 7.3 it was eventually revised down to 6.3 in by Geoscience Australia in 2016.
+Initially reported at magnitude 7.2 – 7.3 it was eventually revised down to 6.3 by Geoscience Australia in 2016.
 The Meckering quake was also revised down from 6.9 to 6.5 in the same year but in the process overtook the Meeberrie quake in strength.